HenryHoward/Neolib/neolib/neoquest/readme.md

 - make player better: split on pipes, and then like split on spaces/colons... well, i made it better...
 - create function that can perform a level up sequence
 - parse skills so you can know which level your skills are at
-- actually make level up work
+- actually make level up work... [ in testing ]